 Certain PFAS chemicals are no longer manufactured in the United States as a result of their persistence in the environment; for example, the PFOA Stewardship Program is a phase out program where eight major chemical manufacturers agreed to eliminate the use of PFOA and PFOA-related chemicals in their products as well as emissions from their facilities.
 Although PFOA and PFOS are no longer manufactured in the United States, they are still produced internationally and can be imported into the United States in consumer goods such as carpet, leather and apparel, textiles, paper and packaging, coatings, rubber and plastics.

 In February 2019, the U.S. Environmental Proection Agency (EPA) released the PFAS Action Plan which outlines steps the agency is taking to address PFAS and to protect public health.
 The Action Plan describes the EPA’s approach to identifying and understanding PFAS, approaches to addressing current PFAS contamination, preventing future contamination, and effectively communicating with the public about PFAS.
 For more information, visit our page on the EPA's PFAS Action Plan.

 The Tennessee Department of Environment and Conservation (TDEC) is taking steps to address PFAS in Tennessee.
-The department has formed an interdisciplinary working group to identify potential activities likely to contribute to PFAS contamination, identify potential sites with PFAS contamination and determine the agency’s best course of action for protecting Tennesseans from adverse health effects resulting from PFAS contamination.
+The department has formed an interdisciplinary working group to identify potential activities likely to contribute to PFAS contamination and determine the agency’s best course of action for protecting Tennesseans from adverse health effects resulting from PFAS contamination.